llvillanueva/llvillanueva.github.io/_pages/about.md

 <p>Currently, I am a postgraduate diploma student here at <a href='https://www.ictp.it/'>The Abdus Salam International Centre for Theoretical Physics</a> for a year and I will be taught and mentored by <a href='https://www.ictp.it/esp'>notable scientist of Earth System Physics</a>.

 <p>Besides research, I enjoy freediving🤿, watching film🍿, and photography📷.
-So if I'm not in the school or laboratory, I'll be just in the ocean freediving, in my room or cinema watching movies, and walking around talking photos of what I want you to see.
+So if I'm not in the school or laboratory, I'll be just in the ocean freediving, in my room or cinema watching movies, or walking around talking photos of what I want you to see.

-<p>Here, have a look at my <a href='/cv/'>cv</a>.
+<p>But if you are more interested more my detailed experience, have a look at my <a href='/cv/'>cv</a>.

 <p>(Last edited: 5 November 2023)
 <p>